15 Best Things to Do in Bradenton (FL)

 The park’s lake was formed in the ’60s when the Manatee River was dammed, and the surrounding environment includes wetland, pine forest, and hardwood sections that are exciting places to explore.

-It’s not uncommon to see a variety of wading and predatory birds, gators, snakes, and turtles, so if you’re interested in capturing some amazing Florida critters on film, be sure to bring your camera.
+I saw plenty of turtles and even a gator or two when I was here last.
+But it’s not uncommon to spot a variety of wading and predatory birds and snakes, so if you’re interested in capturing some amazing Florida critters on film, be sure to bring your camera.

 The park has ample shower and bathroom facilities, so it’s the kind of place that many families choose to spend an entire day.